 Lug nuts come in various forms, colors, and sizes.
 In addition, there are a few things you should know about log nuts.

-- Typically made of chrome-plated steel (the chromium provides corrosion resistance).
+- Typically made of chrome-plated steel (chromium provides corrosion resistance).

 - Titanium or anodized aluminum lug nuts are available for lighter-weight components.